aepinilla/preprocess_eeg/README.md

 ```
 4. Go to the folder "asrpy" and replace the files "asr_utils.py" and "asr.py" with the files in this fork: https://github.com/aepinilla/asrpy/tree/main/asrpy
 5. Download the data folder to the root of the project.
 The data folder is available [here](https://drive.google.com/drive/folders/1tCpIKOqNX8GkNTFijNCGq36yR6OsGGYl?usp=share_link).
-6. Run the project using the following command:
+6. Run the script using the following command:
 ```
 python main.py
 ```